Post-Quantum Multi-Party Computation: Quantum Multi-Key Fully-Homomorphic Encryption

 \begin{theorem} Assuming that $\qmfhe$ is a quantum multi-key fully-homomorhic encryption scheme and that $\spooky$ is a classical AFS-spooky encryption, $\qspooky$ is a quantum AFS-spooky encryption scheme.\footnote{In fact, we also need the quantum spooky encryption scheme to be \emph{multi-hop}, which follows if the classical AFS-spooky scheme is multi-hop (which is satisfied by~\cite{C:DHRW16}).} \end{theorem}

 \begin{proof} Assuming quantum semantic security of $\spooky$, the changes in the key generation algorithm do not affect the security of the scheme.
 Then quantum semantic security follows from an invocation of the quantum semantic security of $\qmfhe$.
-Correctness of spooky evaluation follows from the classicality-preserving homomorphism of $\qmfhe$ and from the correctness of classical spooky evaluation of $\spooky$. \end{proof} In~\cite{C:DHRW16} it was shown that AFS-spooky encryption implies generically the existence of homomorphic secret sharing~\cite{C:BoyGilIsh16} for the same class of functions.
-As a corollary of the above theorem, we obtain a homomorphic secret sharing scheme for quantum circuits (with classical inputs and outputs).
+Correctness of spooky evaluation follows from the classicality-preserving homomorphism of $\qmfhe$ and from the correctness of classical spooky evaluation of $\spooky$. \end{proof}